-It’s been a rattling seven weeks for people in Puerto Rico.
+It’s been a rattling couple months for people in Puerto Rico.

 Since late December, more than 1,500 earthquakes have been reported across the island, including a major 6.4 magnitude temblor along the southern coast that killed one person and caused a widespread blackout.